Studying a Degree in Spain (Part I)

 What do you think?
 Have you done your degree abroad?
 Are you about to get started?

-Let us know what you think and stay tuned for Part 2—focusing in on the personal/relationship aspect of studying abroad.
+Let us know what you think and check out Part II—focusing in on the personal/relationship aspect of studying abroad.

 *I know this might sound unfair and you may want to know if I analysed poems or other Spanish literature and the like.
 And the answer is yes.
 I have analysed everything from culturalistic tendencies (i.e. macho, racist, etc.) of advertisements, cultural documents, political documents, etc. I have analysed measures taken to remove ‘negative’ tendencies, participated in debates that criticize or support them, and much more.
 While my experience lacks the specific ‘learn Spanish,’ I learned the heck out of Spain and Spanish during my academic time here and I cannot imagine that my comprehension of the situation is worse than any just-graduated student with a degree in Spanish studies.